DinhLongHuynh/SciLifeLab_agent_workshop/Section_2_MCP/README.md

 - Includes advanced features like streaming and sampling

 ### 3. `existing_clients_and_servers/` - Connect Existing MCP Tools
-- Examples for connecting to official MCP clients like Claude Desktop
+- Examples for connecting to official MCP clients
 - Configuration files and setup guides
-- Integration patterns for real AI assistants
-- Pre-built server configurations

 ## Important Setup